-This process will work better on protein or hair fibers like wool, cashmere, mohair than on man-made fibers like acrylic or polyester.
-Natural hair fibers have more give and ability to stretch than man-made fibers that are often heat-set to retain their shape.
-It won't hurt to try with a man-made fabric but the results may not be as good
+This process will work better on garments made from protein or hair fibers like wool, cashmere, or mohair than on synthetic fibers like acrylic or polyester.
+Natural hair fibers have more give and a better ability to stretch than manmade fibers, which are often heat-set to retain their shape.
+It won't hurt to try unshrinking a synthetic knitted fabric, but the results might not turn out as well.

 - Cool water

 Skip the Dryer

 When you first open the washer and see that your favorite wool sweater has shrunk, take a deep breath and stop.
 Never put the sweater in an automatic dryer.
 A trip through a hot dryer will seal the sweater's shrunken fate forever.

 Fill a sink or large tub with cool water, and add 2 tablespoons baby shampoo or liquid fabric softener.
 Mix the solution well.

 Add the sweater, and gently swish it through the water solution to ensure all the fibers are thoroughly wet.
 Soak for at least 30 minutes or up to two hours.
 This will help soften and relax the wool fibers enough to allow for reshaping.